Oldtown Market

 How long do homes stay on the market in Oldtown?

-Homes in Oldtown currently spend an average of 18 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Oldtown currently spend an average of 57 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 How do I finance a condo in Oldtown?